djradon/public-notes/prdct.third-room.md

 ---
 id: 1aj8c06a10o4fj4g0s9as5x
 title: Third Room
+desc: >-
-desc: 'open, standards-based, decentralised vision of the metaverse for the open Web, built entirely on Matrix'
+  open, standards-based, decentralised vision of the metaverse for the open Web, built entirely on Matrix
-updated: 1696527901679
+updated: 1697986701504
 created: 1672343537168
 ---